 2. Contact Your Bank

 Initiate the process by contacting your bank, specifically the branch where you maintain the account through which the foreign funds were received.
-Provide the necessary details and express your intention to obtain a FIRC.
+Provide the necessary details and express your intention to obtain an FIRC.

-3. Submit Request Letter
+3. Submit a Request Letter

 Banks usually require a written request from the account holder or the entity receiving the funds.
 Draft a formal letter to the bank requesting the issuance of a FIRC.
 Include details such as the purpose of the remittance, the amount received, the currency, and any other relevant information.